ibois-epfl/TTool/README.md

 - `[-t,--trackPose]`: it saves all poses and objects in a log file

 ### Calibration file
-A calibration file contains the information of the camera matrix of the camera device to be used with the TTool This is an example of how a [calibration file](./assets/calibration_orange_B_1280_720_r.yml) looks like
+A calibration file contains the information of the camera device to be used with the TTool.
+This includes the camera image size, camera matrix and distortion coefficients of the camera.
+To obtain this file, please refer to this [link](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).
+This is an example of how a [calibration file](./assets/calibration_orange_B_1280_720_r.yml) looks like.
 ```yml
 %YAML:1.0
 ---